microsoft/maro/docs/source/scenarios/vm_scheduling.rst

 successful completion and different operating cost for the data center.
 For cloud proivders, a good VM allocation strategy can maximize the resourece utilization and thus can increase the profit by providing more VMs to users.
-For cloud users, a good VM allocation strategy can minimize the VM response time and have a better experience of using VM.
+For cloud users, a good VM allocation strategy can minimize the VM response time and have a better using experience.
 We hope this scenario can meet the real needs and provide you with a demand simulation that is closest to the real situation.